dystechnic/NSD-Dalek/README.md

 ## Acknowledgments

-This Dalek would never have been build without the helpof all the great guys at the [Dalek Forum](https://www.projectdalek.com/) and the plans and schematics they have produced there.
+This Dalek would never have been build without the help of all the great guys at the [Dalek Forum](https://www.projectdalek.com/) and the plans and schematics they have produced there.